 A Leh to Turtuk bike trip is on every biker’s bucket list.
-Situated in the Nubra Valley of the Ladakh region near the Line of Control, Turtuk is the last village of India before the Pakistan border.
+Situated in the Nubra Valley of the Ladakh region near the Line of Control, Turtuk is the last village of India before the Pakistan border, near the Line of Control.

-This not so hidden gem is known for its scenic beauty, peace and isolation, as well as Balti culture, and is a must visit destination of our Leh Ladakh bike trip packages.
+This not so hidden gem is known for its scenic beauty, peace and isolation, as well as Balti culture, and is a must-visit destination in our Leh Ladakh bike trip packages.

 Whether you are seeking adventure, or want to immerse yourself in new cultures, or untouched landscapes, a Ladakh bike trip with Turktuk Village is what you need.
 It’s no wonder why many travellers opt for curated Leh Ladakh tour packages that feature this incredible route.